built-on-openfin/workspace-starter/how-to/register-with-browser/README.md

 2. Launch a browser window with a custom toolbar.
 3. Launch a browser window with multiple pages.
 4. Get all the pages for all open browser windows.
-5. Retrieve a snapshot with the running platform.
-6. Quit the running platform.
+5. Quit the running platform.

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)